Leaf-Agriculture/docs/docs/pagination.md

 # Date format

 All the dates follow ISO 8601 format.
 Specifically, all the dates should be in the format "yyyy-MM-dd'T'HH:mm:ss.SSSSSS'Z'".

+# File archiving

+Be default, our API archive the files to a slower storage after 180 days without access.
+The file will be available again after the next request.